 - Contemporary Romance/Rom-Coms – I’ve always been a contemporary romance fan and love me a good rom-com – particularly if we have a friends-to-lovers/enemies-to-lovers trope in it.
 Good banter is also a must!
 Pretty much enjoy a lot of the same tropes as in historical and dislike the same tropes.
 Some of my favorite authors include: Lauren Layne, Sarah Dessen, Christina Lauren (though can be hit or miss), Helena Hunting, and Kristen Callihan.

-- Urban Fantasy/Paranormal Fantasy/Science Fiction – I love me some good urban fantasy/paranormal fantasy/SciFi books.
+- Urban Fantasy/Paranormal Fantasy/Science Fiction – I love some good urban fantasy/paranormal fantasy/SciFi books.
 Bonus points if we get romance in it as well.
 I’m not the biggest fans of vampire/werewolf books (since there are SO MANY OF THEM) though I still read them – but give me a unique magic system or world and I’m hooked.
-Some of my favorite series in this genre include: Kate Daniels by Ilona Andrews, Hidden Legacy by Ilona Andrews, Alex Craft/Grave Witch by Kalayna Price, Dorina Basarab by Karen Chance, Vampire Academy by Richelle Mead, The Mortal Instruments/Infernal Devices by Cassandra Clare, and anything by Holly Black.
+Some of my favorite series in this genre include: Kate Daniels by Ilona Andrews, Hidden Legacy by Ilona Andrews, Alex Craft/Grave Witch by Kalayna Price, Dorina Basarab by Karen Chance, Vampire Academy by Richelle Mead, The Mortal Instruments/Infernal Devices by Cassandra Clare, anything by Jessie Mihalik and anything by Holly Black.

 - Fantasy – I’m always down for some fantasy worlds – particularly in this day in age.
 Give me a unique world, some fun magic systems or a epic journey and I am here for it.
 Some of my favorite authors/series include: A Darker Shade of Magic by V.E.
 Schwab, Graceling series by Kristen Cashore, The Books of Pellinor by Alison Croggon, The Orphan Queen series by Jodi Meadows, anything from Megan Whalen Turner and Sarah J. Maas.

 - Young Adult fiction – while I don’t read as much of this as I used to, if they fall into any of the above genres, I’m still likely to pick them up.
-Some of my favorite YA authors are listed in the genres about.
+Some of my favorite YA authors are listed in the genres above.